marios-code-path/demo-chat/chat-persistence-cassandra/README.md

 # Conclusions

 This wraps it up for DDL.
-We can now concentrate on query operations in the next article - TBA-[Cassandra Repositories, or how not to do them](http://www.sudoinit5.com/post/spring-data-cassandra-data-query/)
+We can now concentrate on read/write operations in the next article - TBA-[Cassandra Repositories](https://github.com/marios-code-path/demo-chat/blob/master/chat-persistence-cassandra/QUERY.md)